Fine Wine Team

-After his formative years at Majestic Wines, Philip joined Berry Bros. & Rudd in 1997 as Assistant Manager in the Warehouse shop.
-He joined the old "broking department" in 2000 and for five years was responsible for sourcing and broking rare wines for our subsidiary company in Japan.
+After his formative years at Majestic Wines, Philip joined Berry Bros. & Rudd in 1997 as Assistant Manager in the Warehouse Shop.
+He joined the old "broking department" in 2000 and for many years was responsible for sourcing and broking rare wines for Asia.

 Peter’s earliest wine memory is a bottle of Ch. d’Yquem savoured on a warm evening in the south of France at the age of 15, but it was not until he graduated from the University of Exeter that he set his heart on a career in wine.
 After working in fine wine for 15 years – most recently in London selling to the trade – he joined Berry Bros. & Rudd in July 2014.

 Among Peter’s most memorable, and daunting, wine experiences to date is being made to sing the British National Anthem in front of 60 French vineyard workers at Ch.
 Canon following the 2002 harvest.

 While a fan of the classic regions of France, Peter has a growing interest in Barolo too – not to mention a penchant for good Sherry.
 He also has a passion for artisan chocolate which he tries, often unsuccessfully he claims, to match with a broad range of wines.